 Collagen peptides are what I use daily and in this matcha latte recipe.
 Also known as collagen hydrolysate, they’re the most bioactive, absorbable form of collagen.
 Collagen, gelatin, and peptides all come from the same place – the skin, cartilage and tissues of animals.
 I know it’s gross, but so is saggy skin… so I try to just focus on the benefits.

 I use collagen peptides just like a protein powder I’d add to a smoothie.
 And it dissolves in hot or cold water so most days I just stir it right into plain tea or coffee.
-This is the one I use by Vital Proteins.
+This is the one I use by Perfect Supplements.

 Since I started taking collagen as a daily supplement I’ve noticed my joints are not as stiff, my nails grow faster and my skin seems to look smoother and more youthful.
 And I get reports from people that they notice more energy, reduced appetite, and the same skin, hair and nail improvements I described.
 All this just from adding nutrition that’s simply been missing in most of our diets.